-Drugs such as marijuana and cocaine can reduce a man’s fertility.
-In addition, chemotherapy, metabolic steroids and certain prescription medications can negatively affect fertility for both male & female partners.
+Drugs such as marijuana and cocaine can reduce the sperm provider’s fertility.
+In addition, chemotherapy, metabolic steroids and certain prescription medications can negatively affect fertility overall.

 Anything that increases the temperature around the testicles or scrotum is thought to affect proper production of sperm.
 Examples include prolonged saunas or hot baths, cycling, long distance driving, obesity.